VeliV/skirmish/README.md

 ## Main Goals

-- Focus on the miniatures
-  - All rules and stats for each miniature must fit on one side of its card, encouraging strategic variety across different miniatures and focusing on the figures themselves.
-    - On the flip side of the card, there has to be a picture of the miniature
-      - Should enable proxying, while making sure that the miniature is easily identifiable
-  - All mechanics are based on the miniatures
-    - No army wide rules, special tactics or stratagems that are not represented by the miniatures
+- **Miniature-Centric Gameplay**
+  - **Card Design**: Each miniature's card will feature all its rules and stats on one side to promote focus on the miniature and encourage diverse strategic options.
+The opposite side will display an image of the miniature, supporting both proxying and easy identification.
+  - **Game Mechanics**: All game mechanics are directly tied to individual miniatures, with no overarching army rules or general tactics.
+This ensures that all gameplay elements are visually represented on the battlefield, enhancing the thematic immersion and strategic depth of the game.

 - Alternating activations
-  - Each miniature has a speed tier
-  - Activations start from the highest speed and go down
+  - Keeps the players engaged and reduces downtime
-  - Players alternate activating miniatures within the same speed tier
-  - Once all miniatures of a speed tier have activated, player move to the next speed tier
-  - If player has no miniatures left to activate in a speed tier, their opponent activates all of their miniatures in that speed tier
-    - The player who had less miniatures activate in that speed tier gets to activate the first miniature in the next speed tier

 ## Core Rules

-### Turn Sequence
+### Turn Sequence and Activation Order

+1. **Roll to Determine Starting Player**:
-- **Start of Turn**: Players roll dice to decide who activates first.
+   - At the beginning of the game, players roll dice to determine who will activate first.

-  - In case of a tie, reroll until a winner is determined.
+2. **Alternate Activations**:
+   - Players take turns activating their miniatures one at a time.

+3. **Switch Starting Player Each Turn**:
+   - The player who did not activate the last miniature in the previous turn starts the next turn.
+     - This ensures no player gets consecutive activations between turns.

 ### Actions

+- **Action Limit**: Each miniature has an action limit, which indicates the maximum number of actions it can perform during its activation.
+This limit reflects the miniature’s speed and agility.
-- Once per activation, a miniature can perform following actions up to its action limit
+- **Performing Actions**: During its activation, a miniature can perform any combination of the actions listed below, without repeating any single action, up to its action limit.
-- You can only perform each action once per activation
-  - Move
-    - Miniature can move up to it's movement range in inches
+  - **Move**: The miniature can move up to its movement range in inches.
-  - Attack with a weapon
-    - Each weapon has a maximum range in inches
-    - If the target is within the maximum range, the attack can be made
+  - **Attack**: The miniature can make an attack if a target is within the weapon's maximum range.
-  - Charge
-    - Miniature can move double it's movement range in inches
+  - **Charge**: The miniature can move double its movement range in inches if the move ends within one inch of an enemy miniature.

 ### Weapons